 The one for sleeping on the couch

 I discovered this cult brand at a sample sale when I used to work at Vanity Fair.
 I wasn’t quite ready to splurge on one of its cozy jumpers but saw that it sold cashmere eye masks.
 It’s incredibly soft, hugs the face perfectly, and I love it for a Sunday afternoon snooze.

 The one for weekend getaways

 Slip seems to be everywhere at the moment.
 I first discovered the brand after finding a few of its silk scrunchies in an event goody bag, and with scrunchies among the ’90s-fashion accessories that are having a prolonged moment, I now see Slip everywhere (designer Karen Walker is among the brand’s fans).
 This mask, which is made from mulberry silk, is my go-to for weekends away, so I don’t have to worry about packing any of my other ones.
 In fact, I leave it in my suitcase to avoid any drama.
-I have a pink one, but they’re available in a ton of other colors.
-And to ensure nobody I’m getting away with snags it, I had my initials stamped onto the mask’s top right-hand corner (Slip offers personalization of its masks and other products).
+I have a pink one, but they’re available in a ton of other colours.
+And to ensure nobody I’m getting away with snags it, I had my initials stamped onto the mask’s top right-hand corner (Slip offers personalisation of its masks and other products).

 The one I never fly without

-Liberty London is one of my favorite places in the world.
+Liberty London is one of my favourite places in the world.
 Crafted by its in-house team, this eye mask is made from cotton but has a lovely sheen, as if it were silk.
 I love the bright-blue print.
 Where most eye masks are the type of thing you slip on when no one else is looking, I always feel chic wearing this one in public.